t-system/confluence-to-markdown/README.md

-# Confluence to Markdown converter which is actually working
+# Confluence to Markdown converter that works right now but probably not in a few months time

 Convert [Confluence HTML export](#conflhowto) to Markdown